 Sometimes nature-based solutions are small-scale interventions like small community gardens or allotments.
 Other times they are very large infrastructure-type investments such as sustainable urban drainage schemes (SUDS), wastewater phytoremediation treatment plants or ecological restoration projects such as riverbank rehabilitation.
-Regardless of their scale, they must be paid for.
 Financing refers to sourcing the funds to create and sustainably maintain a nature-based solution.